Nixon Peabody LLP

 Nov 1, 2021

-By Staci Trager (Riordan), Aaron Brian and Dale Hudson
+By Aaron Brian

 The U.S. Supreme Court will hear arguments in a five-year-long copyright dispute between fashion retailer H&M and textile manufacturer Unicolors.
 The outcome will determine what consequences a registrant faces when it fails to provide accurate information on its copyright application.